This post was originally published on 1/11/2022 and updated on 12/12/2024.

-Winter months can test the safety and durability of our homes like no other time of year, especially here in Washington.
-With all of the rain we get — and our increasingly cold winters — it’s more important than ever to make sure your home is set up to keep you and your family safe and cozy throughout the season.
+Winter months can test the safety and durability of our homes like no other time of year, especially here in the Puget Sound area.
+With all of the rain we get—and our increasingly cold winters—it’s more important than ever to make sure your home is set up to keep you and your family safe and cozy throughout the season.

-The guide below will help you check the right boxes to protect against damage caused by unpredictable weather.
+The tips below will help you check the right boxes to protect against damage caused by unpredictable weather.

 Protect outdoor water faucets and fixtures